aymanzrari/aymanzrari/README.md

-## I'm a Student in internet of things and mobile systems !
+## I'm a Student in IOT & Sys.
+Mobiles !

 - 🔭 I’m currently Studying on a [ENSAF][website]!
 - 🌱 I’m currently learning everything 🤣